xenotation/folio/content/tech-spec/tech-spec.md

 ---
 customTitle: "Technical Specs"
-description: "Technical Specifications for website"
+description: "Technical specifications copyright notice"

 ---

-This site is created by hand using [Hugo]() as a static site generator and is hosted on [Netlify]().
+This site is created by hand using [Hugo](https://gohugo.io/) as a static site generator and is hosted on [Netlify](https://www.netlify.com/).
 It uses the following fonts:

-- VG5000 by Justin Bihan.
+VG5000 by Justin Bihan. <br>
 Distributed by velvetyne.fr.

+All work if not otherwise stated is licensed under Attribution 4.0 International <br>
+© 2024, Nikola Stoyanov.